whyboris/utilitarianism.net/README.md

 - run `hugo server -D`
 - open `http://localhost:1313/` in your browser

-After editing any file (with _VSCode_ or any other text editor) and saving it, the website will automatically be updated: the webstie will automatically refresh with the latest changes 🎉
+After editing any file (with _VSCode_ or any other text editor) and saving it, the website will automatically refresh with the latest changes 🎉

 Feel free to reach out with questions by going to [Issues](https://github.com/whyboris/utilitarianism.net/issues)